 Who does GDPR apply to?

-- Data controllers: These are organizations or individuals that determine the purposes and means of processing personal data.
-They are responsible for ensuring that any data processing activities comply with GDPR.
+- Data controllers: These are organizations or individuals who determine why and how personal data is processed.
+They hold primary responsibility for ensuring GDPR compliance throughout all data processing activities.

-- Data processors: These entities process personal data on behalf of data controllers.
-They are bound by GDPR and must implement appropriate security measures to protect the data.
+- Data processors: These are third parties that process personal data on behalf of a controller.
+They are also obligated to follow GDPR and must implement proper technical and organisational safeguards.

 Why is GDPR compliance important for your business?